SSG-DRD-IOT/commercial-iot-labs-interface/README.md

 # commercial-iot-labs-interface
-This is the web application used to access the content of the Intel Commericla IoT Workshop.
+This is the web application used to access the <b>Linux content</b> of the Intel Retail Workshop by Intel Developer Zone.

 ## Installation in a Development Environment
 * Clone the repository to the development computer.